2. Species identification

 The left figure shows leafs and acorns of tree different oak trees: (upper left) Q. robur, (upper right) Q. petraea, and (bottom) potential hybrid.

-Species identification (morphological and molecular analysis)
+Species identification for all sampled trees (morphological and molecular analysis)

 Intraspecific genetic structure